kburchfiel/godot_demo_3d_gdnative_cpp_project/Readme.md

 However, once I became more familiar with C++ GDNative programming, I sometimes skipped the GDScript step and coded directly in C++, using the Godot engine code and Godot documentation (among other resources) as references.

+[Notes to self]:
+Next, work on having the player get deleted when hit by a projectile.
+(You can use the enemy's projectile code for this purpose, of course.)
+You'll need to have the projectile get fired far enough from the player that the player won't get deleted by its own projectile.
+You'll also probably want to move the player's shoot() function into the player.cpp code; once again, use the enemy code as a reference.
+Remember to create a projectile_scene property and then link your Projectile.tscn file to it; otherwise, the game will crash.